AnkitChoudhaary/Search-Engine-and-Dictionary-Implementation/readme.md

 By incorporating the Boyer-Moore algorithm, renowned for its efficiency in string searching, the `SearchEngine` class delivers a high-performance solution for locating patterns within the document.
 This choice of algorithm significantly enhances the search speed, making it a robust and effective tool for pattern retrieval.

-## Reqiurnments:
+## Requirements:
 1. g++ or any c++ compiler.
-2. Using Linux is recommanded.
+2. Using Linux is recommended.

 ## How to Use

-1. Clone the repository: `git clone https://github.com/yourusername/search-engine.git`
+1. Clone the repository: `git clone https://github.com/AnkitChoudhaary/Search-Engine-and-Dictionary-Implementation.git`
-2. type `make task=<Task No.>` for compile specific task file {Task no.= 1 for Dictionary, 2 for Search Engine.}
+2. command `make task=<Task No.>` for compile specific task file {Task no.= 1 for Dictionary, 2 for Search Engine.}
 3. now run `make run task=<Task No.>` for executing the file.
-P.S : Before make sure you initialize all the txt files paths & search texts in corresponding main file.
+P.S: Before, ensure you initialize all the txt file paths & search texts in the corresponding main file.

 ## File Structure
 search-engine/
-│
-├── dict.h
+- dict.h
-├── dict.cpp
+- dict.cpp
-├── search.h
+- search.h
-├── search.cpp
+- search.cpp
-├── node.h
+- node.h
-├── node.cpp
+- node.cpp
-├── main_dict.cpp
+- main_dict.cpp
-├── main_src.cpp
+- main_src.cpp
-└── README.md
+- README.md

 ## Testing
 I have provided a sample Input `.txt` file in the txtfiles.
 You can also generate similar text files and use the tool.